salinpaul94/Investing/READING/CFA 2023 L1 V1/Chapter_01.md

     - Thus we use the terms **"interest rate"** and **"discount rate"** almost interchangeably.
   - [ ] Third, interest rates can be considered opportunity costs.
   - > [!NOTE]
     > An **opportunity cost** is the value that investors forgo by choosing a particular course of action.
 In the example, if the party who supplied \$9,500 had instead decided to spend it today, he would have forgone earning 5.26 percent on the money.
+So we can view 5.26 percent as the opportunity cost of current consumption.
-    > So we can view 5.26 percent as the opportunity cost of current consumption.
+- Economics tells us that interest rates are set in the marketplace by the forces of supply and demand, where investors are suppliers of funds and borrowers are demanders of funds.